 Why does Acute Renal Failure Occur?

 Acute Kidney Failure can occur due to several reasons.
-It can be caused due to following:
+It can be occurred due to the following:

 Decreased Blood Flow